-We understand and appreciate the range of enquiries we are receiving from our centres during these unprecedented times and we are continuing to work closely with our education providers, employers and learners to try and provide answers and solutions to all of your concerns and challenges as quickly as possible.
-We are monitoring guidance from Ofqual daily on these matters and will share further announcements made by the government as they happen.
+We understand and appreciate the range of enquiries we are receiving from our centres during these challenging times and we are continuing to work closely with our education providers, employers, and learners, to try and provide answers and solutions to all of your concerns and challenges as quickly as possible.
+We are monitoring guidance from Ofqual on these matters and will share further announcements made by the government as they happen.

 To supplement our direct correspondence support, we will be publishing answers to some of our most frequently asked questions (FAQs)* here for you.

-*We will be updating this page regularly, so we encourage you to please check-in and stay up to date with our latest information here. (last updated 17/09/2020)
+*We will be updating this page regularly, so we encourage you to please check-in and stay up to date with our latest information here (last updated 14/01/2021).

 Can assessments be postponed by centres?

 As your Awarding Organisation, we will support and stand by our centres’ decisions to postpone assessments where they feel this is a necessity due to the direct impact of COVID-19.

 Where assessments have been postponed, we know centres are doing all that they can to provide support to their learners, reassuring them that these will be reinstated as soon as possible, to allow learners to quickly pick up where they left off.

 Are there any further updates to EQA visits at this time?